HaoyuanYang-2023/ImagineFSL/README.md

 ```
 You need to specify the path to vision model, vision classifier, adapter, text classifier and pretrained model weights in the shell, and set the corresponding fusion weight, rank.

+> **Note:** Due to the impact of randomness during training, the results on individual datasets may slightly differ from those in the paper.
+We recommend evaluating all methods across all 11 datasets and observing the average performance.

+**Models**:

-We provide download links for fine-tuned models on 1-/16-shot settings (ViT-B/16) across 11 datasets:
+We provide download links for fine-tuned models on 1-/16-shot settings for ViT-B/16 across 11 datasets:

 |Method|1-shot|16-shot|
 |:-|:-:|:-:|